-Must have or be able to obtain an Oregon Department of Agriculture Pesticide Consultant License within six months of employment and maintain it throughout employment.
+Must have or be able to obtain an Oregon Department of Agriculture Pesticide Consultant License within six months of employment and maintain the license throughout employment.

 Ability to learn and adapt to using multiple forms of digital communications tools and systems, including websites, email newsletters, social media, and other tools in a changing technological environment.

-Ability to work as a team member with other professionals.
+Demonstrated ability to work as a team member.

-Ability to work independently with minimal supervision and evidence of good time management skills.
+Ability to work independently with minimal supervision and evidence of successful time management skills.

 This position is designated as a critical or security-sensitive position; therefore, the incumbent must successfully complete a criminal history check and be determined to be position qualified as per University Standard: 05-010 et seq.
 Incumbents are required to self-report convictions and those in youth programs may have additional criminal history checks every 24 months.